 As Peru peels back its legislation around cannabis, entrepreneurs and businesses will be empowered to enter the market and claim a share of what promises to be a booming industry.
 At Biz Latin Hub, our local and expatriate team in Peru can help businesses get started.

-With our range of market entry and back-office services, we can help businesses navigate their legal and corporate requirements for setting up in Peru.
+With our range of market entry and back-office services, we can provide legal services and help investors meet all corporate requirements for setting up in Peru.
 Contact us now for more information and guidance for your business venture.